Master Gardener Foundation of Chelan-Douglas Counties

-WSU Extension Master Gardener Program
+Supporting the WSU Master Gardener Program in Chelan and Douglas counties

 The WSU Chelan/Douglas County Master Gardener Program engages university-trained volunteers to empower and sustain diverse communities with relevant, unbiased, research-based horticulture and environmental stewardship education.